albertdiones/nonChalant/README.md

 1. minTimeoutPerRequest - minimum delay for each requests initiated using the client
 2. maxRandomPreRequestTimeout - support for random time interval in between requests

+http client? ~ an object to help you fetch resources(json?) from apis or other http urls

 ```
 new HttpClient({